AfricasVoices/Analysis-Dashboard/README.md

 `$ pnpm install <package>`: Installs new packages.

+`$ pnpm test`: Runs all tests.
+Automatically spins up a Firebase emulator for the duration of the tests, whose UI is
+    usually accessible at localhost:4000 (if this port is unavailable, check the logs for which port was used instead)

 `$ pnpm build`: Type-checks the project, then compiles it into a small number of minified js files that can be hosted
     statically.
 The built project is written to ./dist.